Sangarshanan/godseye/README.md

 # Pincode Mapping:

-This Application can retrieve the Pincode given Latitude and Longitude
+A Simple Flask Application that can retrieve the Pincode of a location given it's Latitude and Longitude